 A good definition of what the service is about is very helpful in selecting your target markets.
-In addition, it helps employees to understand what the firm does and for which customers.
+In addition, it also helps employees to understand better what the firm does and for which customers.

-Customers are often active participants in the service delivery process.
-It is important to manage their expectations of what will be provided, how, and to clarify what their role is.
-A service description can make this clear.
+In the service delivery process, the customer is often an active participant.
+Managing their expectations of what will be provided and their role in the role process is important.
+A good service description will make this clear.

 Unlike products, services do not offer customers visual clues about function, performance, and benefits.
-A good service description helps customers understand what the service is all about, the process, and the benefits.
+Again, a clear service description helps customers understand what the service is all about, the process, and the benefits.

 - What the service is